Business Travel Expenses vs. Commuting Expenses - What's Deductible?

 1. Is the business driving commuting?
 Is it a regular back-and-forth to work situation?
 Does the driving trip take longer than a day, requiring an overnight stay?
 If it's home-to-work or not an overnight situation, it's commuting and it's not deductible as a business expense.

-3. Can the specific expense be deducted fully, or are there limits?
+3. Can the specific expense be deducted fully, or does the IRS impose limits?
 Most business expenses are completely deductible, but some are limited.
 For example, entertainment expenses are no longer deductible for businesses (for 2018 and after) and meal expenses have a deduction limit of 50%.

 What's Deductible for International Travel?